groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/barcode/xltm.md

       content_right: |
         * Allow users to create custom documents from templates.
         * No additional software is required to create and automate documents
-        * Ability to generates an output document based on the data source
+        * Ability to generate an output document based on the data source
         * Dynamically insert out document content in report
         * Dynamically attach email attachments & insert hyperlinks in reports